nasa/fmdtools/docs/Glossary.rst

 		The result of simulating a fault sampling :term:`Approach` (:class:`fmdtools.sim.sample.SampleApproach`) within a nominal :term:`Approach` (:class:`fmdtools.sim.sample.ParameterSample`).
 Created in :func:`fmdtools.sim.propagate.nested_sample()`.

 	Static Propagation
 		The undirected propagation of model behaviors within a timestep.
 Defined for each function using :meth:`fmdtools.define.block.Function.static_behavior`, which may run multiple times in a timestep until behavior has converged.
+The static :term:`behavior`s are propagated through the graph using the method :meth:`fmdtools.define.architecture.function.FunctionArchitecture.prop_static()`.

 	Dynamic Propagation
 		The progression of model states over time.
 Defined for each function using :meth:`fmdtools.define.block.Function.dynamic_behavior`, which runs once per timestep.
+The dynamic :term:`behavior`s are propagated using the method :meth:`fmdtools.define.block.Function.static_behavior`, which may run multiple times in a timestep until behavior has converged.
+The static :term:`behavior`s are propagated through the graph using the method :meth:`fmdtools.define.architecture.function.FunctionArchitecture.propagate()`.

 	Propagation
 		The simulation of :class:`fmdtools.define.architecture.function.FunctionArchitecture` :term:`behavior`s, including the passing of :term:`flow`s between :term:`function`s and the progression of model states over time.